Ronald Grossarth-Maticek: Public challenges

 A single potentially positive response to the withdrawn articles can be found in Whitfield et al. (2020): "Despite criticisms of the Grossarth-Maticek and Eysenck data, we found empirical support for some SIRI subtypes.
 In accord with the Grossarth-Maticek and Eysenck personality-stress model, and consistent with two previous SIRI studies, inverse associations of Type 4 (healthy) scores with all-cause mortality were found and also Type 2 scores predicted CVD mortality.
 However, no significant relationship was found between Type 1 scores and cancer mortality.

-The results of a cross-sectional study conducted by the Medical Clinic 3 of the Ruhr University Bochum to investigate self-regulation and smoking as predictors of lung cancer confirm the correlations found by Grossarth et al. that risk factors, above all the psychosocial risk factor smoking, are significantly modulated by the factor self-regulation.

-In the Minnesota Multiphasic Personality Inventory cited therein, cancer patients showed a higher pre-morbid score in terms of repression and depression compared to non-cancer patients.
-The understanding of the influence of the psyche on the immune system and thus on the possible development of cancer is growing in conjunction with more recent results from psychoneuroimmunology.